 Potential direct impacts to kit fox, if present, could occur during initial site preparation, construction, and operational activities that may directly result in take of an individual or entomb an animal in an active den.
 Indirect impacts include an increase in anthropogenic activities (e.g., site lighting, trespass outside of project footprint) that may deter denning, a reduction in the prey base for foraging kit fox, and alteration or removal of suitable habitat.
 Potentially significant impacts associated with project construction activities would be reduced to less than significant with implementation of BR-1, BR-3 through BR-5, and BR-11 through 14.
-Potentially significant impacts associated with project operation activities would be reduced to less than significant with implementation of BR-11 through 14 and BR-16.
+Potentially significant with implementation of BR-11 through 14, and BR-16.
 Indirect impacts would be reduced to less than significant with incorporation of mitigation measures BR-11, which would reduce potential impacts related to trespass outside of the project footprint and site disturbance to less than significant.